A three-session archive based documentary developement workshop :

 10 European filmmakers willing to develop their documentary film project that uses archives.

-The third and fourth sessions of the workshop are open to the films’ producers, at their own expenses.
+The third session of the workshop is open to the films’ producers, at their own expenses.
 Their participation in the final pitch is highly recommended.

 organisation and content

-The workshop takes place over four sessions held within six months.
+The workshop takes place over three residential sessions plus online consultations held within six months.

 During these six months, participants must be prepared to enrol into a very intense, full-time working rhythm.
 Between each session, they receive personalised distance tutoring on new versions of their project sent to tutors according to a pre-established schedule.